awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 If you would like another account to be able to copy your snapshot, you must either modify the snapshot permissions to allow access to that account or make the snapshot public so that all AWS accounts may copy it\.
 For more information, see [Sharing an Amazon EBS Snapshot](ebs-modifying-snapshot-permissions.md)\.

 For pricing information about copying snapshots across regions and accounts, see [Amazon EBS Pricing](https://aws.amazon.com/ebs/pricing/)\.
 Note that snapshot copy operations within a single account and Region do not copy any actual data and therefore are cost\-free as long as the encryption status of the snapshot copy does not change\.

+**Note**
+If you copy a snapshot to a new Region, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.

+**Note**
-Copying a snapshot to a new Region does incur new storage costs\.
+If you copy a snapshot and encrypt it to a new CMK, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.

 **Use Cases**
 + Geographic expansion: Launch your applications in a new Region\.